 - 1 package of pasta 1 lb or 454grs

-- Turn on the oven to 350ºF and prepare a tray with a mat or a piece of parchment paper.
+- Preheat the oven to 350ºF and line a baking sheet with a silicone mat or parchment paper.

-- Prepare the pumpkin and other vegetables by cutting them in big chunks.
-Put them on the tray and add a tablespoon of olive oil and half a teaspoon of salt.
-Mix so all the vegetables are well coated with the oil.
-Arrange them on the tray in a single layer.
-Hide the garlic under the tomatoes so it doesn't burn.
+- To prepare the vegetables, cut the pumpkin and other veggies into big chunks.
+Place them on a tray and add a tablespoon of olive oil and half a teaspoon of salt.
+Mix well so that all the vegetables are coated with the oil.
+Arrange them on the tray in a single layer to ensure even cooking.
+To avoid burning the garlic, hide it underneath the tomatoes.

-- Put in the oven for about 20-25 minutes or until you see the vegetables start to brown.
+- Place vegetables in oven for 20-25 minutes until browned.

-- Meanwhile, cook the pasta as the package indicates.
-When ready, save a cup of water in which the pasta cooked.
+- Meanwhile, cook the pasta according to the package instructions, and reserve one cup of the pasta water before draining.

-- When the vegetables are ready, peel the garlic and blend together with water where the pasta cooked.
+- After cooking the vegetables, peel the garlic and blend it with the water used to cook the pasta.

 - Serve immediately.